Abcodia is a company engaged in the validation and discover of molecular biomarkers linked to age related diseases.

 Hawkwell VCT owned and operated the Hawkwell House hotel in Oxford.
 The hotel was extended and refurbished and the company was successfully sold in October 2002.

-Hilson Moran provides consultancy in building services, sustainability, facilities management and other services and is firmly established as a leading service engineer to commercial office, retail, leisure, hotel and residential projects such as “The Gherkin”, Wembley Arena and the Olympic Village at Stratford.
-The company employs more than 200 staff based in London, Manchester, Farnborough, Abu Dhabi and Qatar.
+Hilson Moran provides consultancy in building services, sustainability, facilities management and other services and is firmly established as a leading service engineer to commercial office, retail, leisure, hotel and residential projects.
+Completed projects include “The Gherkin”, Wembley Arena and the Olympic Village at Stratford.
+The company employs more than 250 staff based in London, Manchester, Farnborough, Abu Dhabi and Qatar.